Hinduism and abortion: Discourse in texts and by religious leaders

-In regards to maternal choice in some contexts, Swami Abhipadananda and Swami Jyotir Vakyananda discuss that, "Where sattva predominates, choice is exercised in more malleable stages of the cycle—such as abstinence and/or deeply conscious choice of a sexual partner or proper use of birth control.
-However, by the very nature of enslavement to physical existence, all choices made under the predomination of the gunas are flawed.
-Further, most minds are not predominated by sattva-guna most of the time.
-Most humans are, to a greater degree, identified with their bodies and minds and therefore in a state of rajas or tamas where the consciousness is pulled downward to earth and outward towards the objects perceived by the senses.
-Because of this incorrect identification with the body and mind, most humans very often find themselves in situations that they are unconscious of having attracted.
-In these situations, a great deal of reflection is required in order to exercise right choice."
-They go on further to say, "If a choice is constrictive to the soul’s evolution, it is wrong.
-If it is conducive to growth it is right.
-It is a matter of context. ...Right choice is an exercise in knowing the self, sva-dhyaya or self-study.
-The terms of choosing are elucidated by consideration of the desires that individuate us, the quality of the mind at the time of choice, and the goal we are seeking to fulfill in our life. ...Our choices will be flawed and from those flaws we will move slowly but inevitably towards liberation."
-Even still, this discourse does not address nonconsensual pregnancies, but highlights the role of self-study and decision-making based on context.

 Popular beliefs among Hindus

-Individual Hindus hold varying stances on abortion.
-For this reason, one cannot state the Hindu view on abortion, but rather an individual Hindu's view on abortion.

 Even with a high rate of abortion in India, a study in 1996 showed 80% of Indian women (which did not separate by religious identification) disapproved and 56% considered it a heinous crime.
 One of the social reasons for a massive number of abortions in India most likely includes the gender of the fetus.
 The 2011 census showed 7.1 million fewer girls than boys aged younger than seven, which showed an increase compared to the 6 million in 2001 and 4.2 million in 1991.

 In the United States, the discourse surrounding the legality and morality of abortion is in large part framed by Christian groups.
 In the United States, 68% of Hindus surveyed believe abortion should be legal in all/most cases while 29% believe abortion should be illegal in all/most cases.